 Who are we & what do we do?

-Hip Hop For Change is a Black led grassroots non-profit that seeks to address the injustices of misrepresentation through education and community building.
-As an organization, we have always used our platform to empower people who identify with Hip Hop culture, and give them a safe space to express their truest voices, selves, and culture.
+As an organization, we address the injustices of misrepresentation through education and community building.
+Hip Hop For Change has always used its platform to empower people who identify with Hip Hop culture, and give them a safe space to express their truest voices, selves, and culture.
 As leaders of the community, we provide positive representations of Hip Hop Culture that our youth and the public can draw from instead of relying on mainstream media.
 In addition to that, we also educate people on how Hip Hop can be utilized as a tool for social justice and ending white supremacy.

 We make the effort to promote socially conscious Hip Hop that more accurately depicts the beauty and diversity of POC communities.
 In doing so, we hope to shift the narrative and reclaim the culture that corporate media has stolen from our people.
 Our movement is grounded in the root values of Hip Hop culture: peace, love, unity, and having fun.